SAP-samples/teched2024-XP280/exercises/ex4/README.md

    }
    ```

-    Safe your changes and do ... yes the formatting exercise via:
+    Save your changes and do ... yes the formatting exercise via:

     ```bash
     terraform fmt